 Dental implants is a reliable and clinicaly proven succesful method of replacing missing teeth.
-They have revolutionarized the way dentistry is practiced making available the option of partially or completely fixed rehabilitation of the dentition.
+They have revolutionarized the way dentistry is practiced.
+Impant dentistry has made available the option of partially or completely fixed rehabilitation of the dentition.

 What are dental implants?

 Dental implants are made of titanium, the most widely used material in the case of osseointegrating medical implants (e.g. in a hip replacement surgery).
-Titanium is a biocompatible material, light yet strong which osseointegrates with the human bone, that is the titanium implants is tightly connected to the jaw bone and replaces the dental root.
-After the osseointegration, with the use of the proper abutments and connectors the implants can be used to suuport dental prostheses.
+Titanium is a biocompatible material, light yet strong which osseointegrates with the human bone.
+When the implant is inserted in the mouth it connects to the jaw bone (osseointegrates) and replaces the dental root.
+After the osseointegration, with the use of the proper abutments and connectors the implants can be used to support dental prostheses.
 Depending on the number and form of the implants and the number of missing teeth, the dental prostheses can either be fixed (from a single crown to a full arch implant supported bridge) or removable (implant supported dentures).

 How are implants placed; (video)